-Earthroots instructors are on campus every Friday at the Journey School to offer Outdoor, Hands-on, Grade Appropriate, Educational Curriculum developed by Earthroots in partnership with Journey Faculty, volunteers & parent liaison Michelle Spieker.
-This Friday program is only offered for students enrolled at the Journey School.
+Earthroots instructors are on campus every Thursday and Friday at the Journey School to offer Outdoor, Hands-on, Grade Appropriate, Educational Curriculum developed by Earthroots in partnership with Journey Faculty, volunteers & parent liaison Michelle Spieker.
+This program is only offered for students enrolled at the Journey School, in both the seat-based and independent studies classes.

 If your school or group would like information on how to create a long term Eco-Literacy partnership with Earthroots, please inquire with Staci [email protected]